 The reason for this is rather simple.

-Physical gold bullion’s supply chain calls for physical gold bullion products to be sold above the gold spot price in order for various parts of this industry and value add business chain, to both stay in business and out of bankruptcy.
+Physical gold bullion’s supply chain calls for physical gold bullion products to be sold above the gold spot price for various parts of this industry and value-added-chain, to remain solvent, and out of bankruptcy proceedings.

-If selling gold bullion in large volumes at spot was a legitimate business model, businessmen would have done so long ago.
+If selling gold bullion in large volumes at the gold spot price was a legitimate business model, people in business would have done so long ago.